maim-lain/schooloflust/walkthrough.md

 <br>

 **A quick note about the walkthrough:**
 This is a 100% walkthrough - that means if you follow the guide you'll get 100% of the scenes and content in the game.
 So I'll be doing all the quests and sidequests as well.
-Skipping the intro will prevent you from getting the day 1 romance point with your mom, so even if you are replaying the game you shouldn't skip the intro.
+Skipping the intro will prevent you from getting the day 1 romance point with the mother, so even if you are replaying the game you shouldn't skip the intro.
 Also if there is a choice or event that isn't mentioned in the walkthrough that means you can choose any option.

 <br>
 <br>